Can I get a mortgage with bad credit?

 - Make sure you have enough deposit saved – depending on the value of the property, you will usually need to save up to 10% as a deposit

 - Check your credit report – if you haven’t done so already, check your credit report to see what your credit score is.
 Having a knowledge of this is important as it can indicate how likely you are to be accepted

-- Start comparing mortgage deals – have a look at our mortgage tables to find one that is right for you.
+- Start comparing mortgage deals – use our moneymatcher tool to find one that is right for you.
 If you’re a first-time buyer then you may want to get more information on what type of mortgage is right for you, by reading our article here

 - Research the mortgage lender – if you think you’ve found a good deal your next step is to ensure the lender will accept a bad credit score